da5nsy/ReproducibleResearch/episodes/introduction.md

 ## References

 Reference: Definitions — The Turing Way Community.
 (2022).
-The Turing Way: A handbook for reproducible, ethical and collaborative research (Version 1.1.0) [Computer software]. https://doi.org/10.5281/zenodo.3233853
+The Turing Way: A handbook for reproducible, ethical and collaborative research (Version 1.1.0) [Computer software]. https://doi.org/10.5281/zenodo.3233853 licenced as CC-BY

-Content licensed as CC-BY as per The Turing Way Community. (updated 2023) The Turing Way Licence .
-Github.com Retrieved April 4, 2024, from https://github.com/the-turing-way/the-turing-way/blob/main/LICENSE.md

 The Turing Way Community.
 This illustration is created by Scriberia with The Turing Way community, used under a CC-BY 4.0 licence.
 DOI: 10.5281/zenodo.3332807